-Since the Engaged Learning Census (ELC) launched in October 2016, 96% of students have consistently reported having an engaged learning experience at some point in their undergraduate career, illustrating that engaged learning has almost fully permeated the undergraduate experience at U-M.
+The Engaged Learning Census (ELC) launched in October 2016.
+In the most recent report, 96% of students reported having at least one engaged learning experience at some point during their undergraduate career, illustrating that engaged learning has almost fully permeated the undergraduate experience at U-M.

 - 2020 ELC Report + Instrument (pdf)

 - 2019 ELC Report + Instrument (pdf)

 The Engaged Learning Census is developed and administered in partnership by the Office of the Provost, the Office of Budget and Planning, and the Office of the Registrar.
 For more information, write to firstname.lastname@example.org.